CAMP CRUSOE CHILD & VULNERABLE ADULTS PROTECTION & SAFEGUARDING POLICY

 High level indicators include: serious self-harming; being taken to clubs and hotels by adults; chronic alcohol or drug use; removed from a known ‘red light’ district; abduction; disclosure of serious sexual assault which is then withdrawn.

-What to do if you are concerned that a young person is being sexually exploited: Given that child sexual exploitation is a form of child abuse, any staff member with concerns that a young person is being exploited should follow the procedures in this document.
+What to do if you are concerned that a young person is being sexually exploited: Given that child sexual exploitation is a form of child abuse, any staff member with concerns that a young person is being exploited should follow the procedures laid out in section 13 of this document.

-Section 9 - Safeguarding vulnerable people from extremism and radicalisation
+Section 8 - Safeguarding from extremism and radicalisation

-Extremism is defined in the Prevent Strategy as vocal or active opposition to fundamental UK values.
+Extremism is defined as vocal or active opposition to fundamental UK values.
 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.

-What to do if you are concerned that someone is being radicalised: If you have any concerns about someone in relation to extremism or radicalisation you should follow the guidelines set out on page xx of this policy.
-All concerns must be reported to a senior member of staff, and then referred to the appropriate local authority and recording the details of the concern.
+What to do if you are concerned that someone is being radicalised: If you have any concerns about someone in relation to extremism or radicalisation you should follow the guidelines set out in section 13 of this document.

 Camp Crusoe’s policy is not to use physical force against young people if at all possible, except as a last resort in order to discharge a duty of care.
 It is recognised that in certain circumstances - such as to prevent young people from hurting themselves or others - the use of reasonable force on the part of staff may be justified as an act of care and control.

 What is reasonable force?
-The term ‘reasonable force’ covers the broad range of actions used by most front-line staff at some point in their career that involve a degree of physical contact with young people;Force is usually used either to control or restrain.
+The term ‘reasonable force’ covers the broad range of actions used by most front-line staff at some point in their career that involve a degree of physical contact with young people.
 This can range from guiding a young person to safety by the arm through to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.

 The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.